peterSupport/SearchCenterSupport/readme16Base.md

 Thanks!

 ## Note
-**It is possible that your search history remains within this app even though you are using privacy mode in Safari.
-You can swipe and delete each search history, or you may set 0 for the amount of history term to save.
+**It is important that your search history remains within this app even though you are using privacy mode in Safari.
+You can swipe and delete each search history, or you may set 0 for the amount of search terms to be saved.
 There is a button on the side menu that deletes the search history.**

 ## Release Note
 - App Icon Changed
 - Bluetooth Keyboard Shortcut: Normal Search, Continuous Search, Close the Result, Designated Search Actions for Numeric Keys, Various Option Toggles, etc..
 - Buttons to Change Icon Size are Added
 - iPad Pro Support
 - 3D Touch: Peek & Pop, Quick Action
 - You can Clear the Main Search Term Textbox with a Left Swipe Gesture.
-- Today Widget Added
+- Today Widget is Added
-- Icon Size is Increased for 4.7 inch Devices
+- Search Term Suggestions
+- Swipe from Left Edge of the Screen to Close Search Result with One Hand
 - Various Bug Fixes and Improvements

 ## Basic Gestures
 ![MainView01](http://i.imgur.com/vgeUgsn.png)

 ### Top Area
+Tap: Brings the text from either clipboard or the search history, if search field is empty.
-Tap: Scrolls to either the default search action or the last used search action according to the setting.
+Double-Tap: Scrolls to either the default search action or the search action you used last by the corresponding setting.
-Double-Tap: Shows/Hides search terms used in past.
-Double-Tap & Hold: Puts the last used search term in the text field.
-Long-Tap: Launches either default search action or continuous search action that is opposite from the corresponding setting.
+Long-Tap: Launches either default search action or the search action you used last that is opposite from the corresponding setting.
 Horizontal Swipe: Moves cursor in the search term text field.

 ### Search Term Text Field